ZXTRNS/ZXTRNS/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on a game called Fantasy Game, my first game
+print("- 🔭 I’m currently working on a game called Fantasy Game, my first game")
 - 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on projects in the future
 - 📫 How to reach me: Discord: